TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Proposed Method

 \subsubsection{Frame weighting}

 It is generally accepted that each frame of the speech has different importance for KD.
 For instance, active speech periods should be treated more importantly than the silence periods.
 For this reason, instead of transferring all the hidden representations equally, we employ frame weighting that puts more emphasis on frames that correspond to the neurons with high activations.
-A frame weighting function $\psi(\cdot)$ takes the teacher's representation $w_{tea}\in R^{T \times D_{t}}$ as an input and yields a frame weighting mask $M_{FW}\in R^{T \times D_{t}}$.
-As illustrated in Fig. \ref{frame_weighting}, the procedure for computing $M_{FW}$ is as follows: \begin{enumerate}[label=\alph*)] \item Average $w_{tea}$ over the horizontal (hidden representation dimension) axis, where the resulting vector is in $R^{T \times 1}$. \item Map the average values between 0 and 1 by using a sigmoid function $\sigma(\cdot)$. \item Replicate the values of the vector for $D_{t}$ times along the hidden layer dimension. \item The frame weighting mask $M_{FW}$ is calculated, having the same dimension as that of $w_{tea}$.
+A frame weighting function $\psi(\cdot)$ takes the teacher's representation $w_{tea}\in R^{T \times D_{t}}$ as an input and outputs a frame weighting mask $M_{FW}\in R^{T \times D_{t}}$.
+As illustrated in Fig. \ref{frame_weighting}, the procedure for computing $M_{FW}$ is as follows: \begin{enumerate}[label=\alph*)] \item Average $w_{tea}$ over the hidden representation dimension (horizontal) axis, where the resulting vector is in $R^{T \times 1}$. \item For normalization, map the average values to the interval $[0, 1]$ by using a sigmoid function $\sigma(\cdot)$. \item Replicate the values of the vector for $D_{t}$ times along the hidden layer dimension to produce $M_{FW}$.

 \end{enumerate}

 RKD is used to initialize the student's parameters before CTC training.
 It aims to transfer the hidden representations which serve good initialization of the model parameters.
 In RKD, considering the frame weighting mask $M_{FW}$, the student model is trained to minimize the following loss function: